 How Do I Make My RV's TV Sound Come Through My RV's Radio Speakers?

-How to Make TV Sound Come Through Your RV's TV Speakers
+How to Make TV Sound Come Through Your RV's Radio Speakers

 It's a 97 Pace Arrow that I recently bought.